Grape juice: Packaging and storage

 Hot filling is traditionally used to package grape juice.
-In this process, grape juice is heated to a minimum of 77-82 °C using a heat exchanger before the juice is poured into preheated containers made of materials such as glass or newer, heat resistant plastics.
+In this process, grape juice is heated to a minimum of 77–82 °C using a heat exchanger before the juice is poured into preheated containers made of materials such as glass or newer, heat resistant plastics.
 Glass presents a more high quality appearance, but can also be quite fragile and bulky compared to plastics.
-Pasteurization can also be used afterwards to prolong its shelf life by heating the juice to 85 °C for 3 min before cooling it down.
+Pasteurization can also be used afterwards to prolong its shelf life by heating the juice to 85 °C for 3 minutes before cooling it down.
 At the highest quality of retention, unopened grape juice can be stored for 6–12 months unrefrigerated.
 After opening, grape juice can be stored for approximately 7–10 days in the refrigerator before spoilage occurs.

 Aseptic processing can also be used, which requires the grape juice to be sterilized before packaging.
 There are different methods of sterilization.
-Sterile filtration can be used for clarified grape juice with no particulate matter, which uses membranes with a pore size that is small enough to filter out microorganisms (<0.45 µm).
-Thermal sterilization can also be used by heating the juice to a temperature of 93-100 °C for 15–45 seconds.
+Sterile filtration can be used for clarified grape juice with no particulate matter, which uses membranes with a pore size that is small enough to filter out microorganisms (<0.45 μm).
+Thermal sterilization can also be used by heating the juice to a temperature of 93–100 °C for 15–45 seconds.
 Additionally, the container itself must also be sterilized with a chemical sterilizing agent like hydrogen peroxide.
 This process is beneficial for packaging materials such as Tetra Paks that cannot withstand high temperatures.
-The containers must then be filled in a sterile environment and can be stored for at least 6 months unrefrigerated.
+The containers must then be filled in a sterile environment and can be stored for at least six months unrefrigerated.
 Although aseptic packaging is more costly, it maximizes shelf life and results in less heat damage and nutrient losses compared to hot filling.

 Grape varieties

 Commercial grape juice does not use the same varieties of grapes known for eating as "table grapes".
 Due to the large selection of grape varieties, considerations that go into the choice of grape species include factors such as consumer preferences, grape disease resistance, and tolerance to climate.
-The purple-skinned Concord grape is the most common grape used for juice in North America due to its durability to its environment and its labrusca flavour that comes from its methyl anthranilate properties.
+The purple-skinned Concord grape is the most common grape used for juice in North America due to its durability to its environment and its labrusca "foxy" flavor that comes from its methyl anthranilate properties.
 This type of grape can also be used for wines and jelly.
-The green grapes that are used for white grape juice lack the phytochemicals that give their purple counterparts their dark colour.
+The green grapes that are used for white grape juice lack the phytochemicals that give their purple counterparts their dark color.

-Research

-Due mainly to the absence of rigorous clinical research, there are no confirmed health or anti-disease effects from consuming grape juice.

 Religious uses

 Catholicism

-The Catholic Church does not use grape juice in the sacrament of the Eucharist because it believes that bread and wine literally become the body and blood of Jesus Christ, a dogma known as transsubstantiation.
-Therefore, it is believed that not using wine impedes the transsubstantiation from actually happening.
-The Code of Canon Law of the Catholic Church (1983), Canon 924 says that the wine used must be natural, made from grapes of the vine, and not corrupt.
+In certain circumstances, the Catholic Church allows mustum to be used instead of fermented wine for the celebration of the Eucharist.
+Mustum is defined as "grape juice that is either fresh or preserved by methods that suspend its fermentation without altering its nature (for example, freezing)."